Artificial Intelligence or AI

 -

-AI systems are limited by the quality and quantity of training and other input data, "garbage in, garbage out" ("GIGO") and inversely "quality in, quality out" ("QIQU").
+AI systems are limited by the quality and quantity of training and other input data, "garbage in, garbage out" ("GIGO") and inversely "quality in, quality out" ("QIQO").

 Biological Intelligence or BI